 Several factors dictate the practical implementation of ocean DA systems within an operational environment.
-The primary controlling factors in any operational environment typically relate to (i) scheduling of the DA analysis and forecast phases with respect to the competing demands of other essential activities (e.g. numerical weather prediction, hydrological forecasts,

-180 etc); and (ii) the release of analysis-forecast products in a timely manner so that they are of maximum benefit to the users.
+The primary controlling factors in any operational environment typically relate to (i) scheduling of the DA analysis and forecast phases with respect to the competing demands of other essential activities (e.g. numerical weather prediction, hydrological forecasts) and (ii) the release of analysis-forecast products in a timely manner so that they are of maximum benefit to the users.
 These overarching criteria therefore, in turn, dictate the configuration of the forecast model and the data assimilation approach that may be used.

 In the case of ensemble approaches, such as the EnKF or EnVar, there may be a trade-off between model resolution and the ensemble size in that computation time increases with resolution.
-Thus, with limited resources fewer ensemble members can

-185 be run within the constraints imposed by (i) and (ii).
-An advantage of ensemble approaches is that each ensemble member can be computed independently, meaning that in very large HPC environments, many ensemble members can be run simultaneously.
-Here again though there can be a trade-off between resolution and ensemble size.
+Thus, with limited resources, fewer ensemble members can be run within the constraints imposed by items (i) and (ii).
+An advantage of ensemble approaches is that each ensemble member can be computed independently, meaning that, in very large HPC environments, many ensemble members can be run simultaneously.
+Here again, though, there can be a trade-off between resolution and ensemble size.
 While most ocean models scale reasonably well on parallel computing architectures, wall-clock time typically does not scale linearly with the number of cores.
 Hence, there is a point of diminishing returns whereby it may be better to allocate fewer cores to the business of computing ensemble members at the expense of a longer wall-clock time for each member, rather than dedicating a very large number of cores to a single task.

-Unlike ensemble methods, the traditional approaches to variational data assimilation, namely 3DVAR and 4DVAR, are strictly sequential and cannot be parallelized in time.
-In other words, the inner- and outer-loop iterations of the cost function minimization algorithm must be performed sequentially.
-The sequential iterative nature of variational approaches therefore

-- 195 imposes a heavy computational burden on the data assimilation phase of the analysis-forecast cycle, especially in the case of 4DVAR.
-This burden is alleviated in some 4DVAR systems by performing the inner-loop minimization steps at lower model resolution - for example, a reduction of the horizontal resolution by a factor of 2 typically yields a factor of 8 reduction in wall-clock time assuming that the inner-loop time step can be halved also.
-Performing the inner-loops at lower arithmetic precision (i.e. 32 bit arithmetic versus 64 arithmetic) can lead to further cost savings.
-In 4DVAR, the inner-loop iterations - 200 involve integrations of the tangent linear (TL) and adjoint (AD) versions of the forecast model.
-Further reductions in computational cost can therefore also be achieved by reducing the complexity of the TL and AD models.
-Time-parallel formulations of 4DVAR based on a saddle-point algorithm also yield substantial computational savings (Fisher and Gurol, 2017; Moore et al, 2023).
+Unlike ensemble methods, the traditional approaches to variational data assimilation, namely 3DVAR and 4DVAR, are strictly sequential and cannot be parallelised in time.
+In other words, the inner- and outer-loop iterations of the cost function minimisation algorithm must be performed sequentially.
+The sequential iterative nature of variational approaches therefore imposes a heavy computational burden on the data assimilation phase of the analysis-forecast cycle, especially in the case of 4DVAR.
+This burden is alleviated in some 4DVAR systems by performing the inner-loop minimisation steps at lower model resolution - for example, a reduction in the horizontal resolution by a factor of 2 typically yields a reduction in wall-clock time by a factor of 8 assuming that the inner-loop time step can also be halved.
+Performing the inner loops at lower arithmetic precision (i.e. 32-bit arithmetic versus 64-bit arithmetic) can lead to further cost savings.
+In 4DVAR, the inner-loop iterations involve integrations of the tangent linear (TL) and adjoint (AD) versions of the forecast model.
+Further reductions in computational Table 1.
+Data assimilation software packages.